 3. Scissor Doors

 Sorry, but turning your Mazda into a Lamborghini is never, ever going to work.
-Worse, this car modification can not only hurt the resale value of your car — it can be dangerous, said Shayrgo Barazi, an automotive engineer and founder of CarSumo, a car news site.
+Worse, this car modification can not only hurt the resale value of your car — it can be dangerous, said Shayrgo Barazi, an automotive engineer.
 “For example, if the car rolls over, it can be very difficult for emergency workers to get the door open due to the hinge design,” Barazi said.

 4. Lowered SUVs